mcode/clinical-trial-matching-service/README.md

 # Lint and tests

-Use `npm run lint` to run the linter and `npm test` to run tests.
-Additionally, `npm coverage` generates a coverage report and `npm comverage:html` generates an HTML coverage report that can be viewed in a browser.
+Use `npm run-script lint` to run the linter and `npm test` to run tests.
+Additionally, `npm run-script coverage` generates a coverage report and `npm run-script coverage:html` generates an HTML coverage report that can be viewed in a browser.